ServiceNow is a SaaS that offers a large set of capabilities, such as configuration- and incident management.

 5.)
 Configure the fields you want to import for each of the tables:

-- Again, you can use the search-input to filter the list of columns.
+- Again, you can use the search-input to filter the list of fields.

 - Click each field you want to import or click the Select All button to import all fields.

-8b) Select the correct column configuration to map values to the correct places in Ardoq.
+7c) Configure the columns to map values to the correct Ardoq concepts.

-9.)
-Click the Test Run button to get a summary of what the import will result in.
+8.)
+Click the Test Import button to get a summary of what the import result will be.

-1.)
-Create a reference based on the sys_id:
+A) Create a reference based on the Sys ID

 Colum type: To create a reference, select the Reference type.

-Workspace: This is the source workspace where the referenced component exists or will exist after import.
+Workspace: This is the workspace where the referenced component exists, or will exist after import.

 Type: This is the reference type, for instance, Uses, Implicit etc.

-Format: Select Custom ID to create a reference by sys_id.
+Format: Select Custom ID to reference by the target components' sys_id field.

-Field name: The name of the field containing the sys_id in the source workspace.
+Field name: The name of the field on the target components which contains its sys_id.

-2.)
-Create a reference based on the name:
+B) Create a reference based on the component name

 Also, have a look at this video that demonstrates how to create references: